-- 1 Advance notice of departure timeframe: You are required to deliver the Advance notice of departure to Customs not less than 4 hours before the intended time of departure of the craft. - Cash Reporting NZ\$10,000 or more: If you are carrying, whether on yourself or in your baggage, cash and/or BNI with a TOTAL value of NZ\$10,000 or more (or the foreign currency equivalent) you are required under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 to complete a Border Cash Report.
+- 1 Advance notice of departure timeframe: You are required to deliver the Advance notice of departure to Customs not less than 4 hours before the intended time of departure of the craft. - 2 Cash Reporting NZ\$10,000 or more: If you are carrying, whether on yourself or in your baggage, cash and/or BNI with a TOTAL value of NZ\$10,000 or more (or the foreign currency equivalent) you are required under the Anti-Money Laundering and Countering Financing of Terrorism Act 2009 to complete a Border Cash Report.

-BNI (Bearer negotiable instruments) include a bill of exchange, a cheque or bank draft, a promissory notes, a bearer bond, travellers cheques, a money order, postal order or similar or any other negotiable instrument not already listed.
+BNI (Bearer negotiable instruments) include a bill of exchange, a cheque or bank draft, a promissory notes, a bearer bond, travellers cheques, stored value cards or travel cards, a money order, postal order or similar or any other negotiable instrument not already listed.